pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 `
 ```

-- channels (string[]): Channels to subscribe to.
-Either channels or channelGroups is required.
+- channels: string[]; channels to subscribe (channels or channelGroups required).
-- channelGroups (string[]): Channel groups to subscribe to.
-Either channels or channelGroups is required.
+- channelGroups: string[]; channel groups to subscribe (channels or channelGroups required).
-- subscriptionOptions: See subscriptionOptions.
+- subscriptionOptions: see below.

 #### `subscriptionOptions`[​](#subscriptionoptions)

-- receivePresenceEvents (boolean): Deliver presence updates via listeners.
+- receivePresenceEvents: boolean; deliver presence updates via listeners.
+See Presence Events to subscribe to presence channels.
-- cursor (object): Best-effort retrieval cursor `{ timetoken?: string; region?: number }`.
-Non-numeric values ignored.
+- cursor: object; best-effort cached message retrieval from timetoken/region. cursor?: { timetoken?: string; region?: number }.
+Primitive types are converted; non-17-digit or non-numeric strings are ignored.

 #### Modify a subscription set[​](#modify-a-subscription-set)

-Add/remove subscriptions on an existing set; added subscriptions are auto-subscribed.
+Add or remove subscriptions from an existing set; new additions are auto-subscribed.

 ### Method(s)[​](#methods-3)

+`subscription` and `subscriptionSet` use the same subscribe().

 #### Subscribe[​](#subscribe-1)